 See Both Your Dentist and Your Doctor

 If you develop new or worsening sinus symptoms during orthodontic treatment, the right first step is to mention them to both your orthodontist and your primary care physician or an ENT specialist.
-Your orthodontist can examine the teeth and gums for any signs of developing infection around the upper posterior teeth, check that the braces hardware is properly positioned and not impinging on soft tissues, and order X-rays if something looks concerning.
+Your orthodontist can examine the teeth and gums for early signs of infection around the upper back teeth, check that the braces hardware is positioned correctly and not pressing into soft tissue, and order X-rays if something looks concerning.

 Prioritize Oral Hygiene During Orthodontic Treatment

-The most practical step any patient with braces can take to reduce their risk of odontogenic complications — including sinusitis — is to maintain impeccable oral hygiene throughout treatment.
+The most practical step any patient with braces can take to lower the risk of dental complications — including sinusitis — is to keep up impeccable oral hygiene throughout treatment.

 Brush after every meal, not just twice a day.
-Use a soft toothbrush or an electric toothbrush to clean around and under the brackets, and use an interdental brush or orthodontic proxabrush to clean the spaces under the archwire.
-Floss daily using a floss threader, orthodontic floss with a stiff end, or a water flosser to clean between teeth where the wire blocks standard flossing access.
+Use a soft toothbrush or an electric toothbrush to clean around and under the brackets.
+Use an interdental brush or orthodontic proxabrush to clean the spaces under the archwire.
+Floss daily using a floss threader, orthodontic floss with a stiff end, or a water flosser to reach between the teeth where the wire blocks normal flossing.

-Pay particular attention to the upper back teeth — the molars and premolars — since these teeth sit closest to the maxillary sinuses and carry the highest risk of spreading any infection upward.
-Keep up with scheduled orthodontic checkups, and mention any new symptoms — tooth sensitivity, gum soreness, unusual pain, or sinus changes — to your orthodontist promptly rather than waiting for the next scheduled visit.
+Pay extra attention to the upper back teeth — the molars and premolars — since these sit closest to the maxillary sinuses and carry the highest risk of spreading any infection upward.
+Keep up with scheduled orthodontic checkups, and mention any new symptoms — tooth sensitivity, gum soreness, unusual pain, or sinus changes — to your orthodontist right away rather than waiting for the next scheduled visit.

-Dental infections that reach the sinuses don’t usually happen overnight.
+Dental infections that reach the sinuses do not usually happen overnight.
 They follow a progression from early decay or gum disease through pulp infection or abscess before reaching the sinus.
-Catching and treating dental problems early — before they reach the point of spreading to adjacent structures — is far simpler and less costly than managing an odontogenic sinusitis case.
+Catching and treating dental problems early — before they spread to nearby structures — is far simpler and less costly than managing a full odontogenic sinusitis case.
+Tooth sensitivity that lasts more than a few days after an adjustment, pain when biting on a specific tooth, visible swelling around a tooth, or any drainage around a tooth all deserve prompt evaluation.
+These symptoms point to developing infection that a dentist can still address with conservative treatment.

 The Bottom Line

-Braces don’t directly cause sinusitis in patients with healthy teeth and good oral hygiene.
-But the connection between dental health and sinus health is genuine, and the difficulty of maintaining thorough oral hygiene during orthodontic treatment means that patients with braces face an elevated risk of the dental infections that can, in turn, affect the sinuses.
+Braces do not directly cause sinusitis in patients with healthy teeth and good oral hygiene.
+But the link between dental health and sinus health is real.
+The difficulty of keeping a thorough hygiene routine during orthodontic treatment means that patients with braces face a higher risk of the dental infections that can, in turn, affect the sinuses.

-If you develop sinus symptoms during orthodontic treatment, pursue evaluation from both your dental team and your medical providers rather than assuming the two are unrelated.
-And whatever else is going on, keep brushing, flossing, and cleaning around those brackets — your sinuses, as well as your teeth, benefit from the effort.
+If you develop sinus symptoms during orthodontic treatment, get evaluated by both your dental team and your medical providers rather than assuming the two are unrelated.
+And whatever else is going on, keep brushing, flossing, and cleaning around those brackets.
+Your sinuses — as well as your teeth — benefit from the effort.